 I am sure we all agree that IMSLP have an amazing collection of music.
 It has become a standard resource when a score isn’t to hand or some part is missing, and for many other purposes.
 I don’t know about you but sometimes I just like to browse.
 I get scores up on my PC screen I didn’t even know existed.
 Some of them are pretty messy I’ll admit; but for any even half well known piece they usually have at least one good edition.
 Bach keyboard, organ, chamber – eat your heart out.

-    Now I have been using PlayScore to help me with my piano assignments for a while.
+Now I have been using PlayScore 2 to help me with my piano assignments for a while.
 It works like a dream.
 I can just snap the music and hear what the music is supposed to sound like before I try it myself – takes a lot of the agony out of sight reading in fact.
-Well, as I say I am sitting there looking at this Bach and suddenly I had the thought ‘maybe it works from a screenshot?’
-In two seconds I had out my iPhone and snapped the screen right there through PlayScore.
-5 seconds later I was listening to Bach’s lucid part writing just as if I had been playing it myself (well, maybe not me).
-How about that?
-Obviously you need a reasonable edition and a bit of care with the photo but basically it works.
-Amazing.
+Well, as I say I am sitting there looking at this Bach in Safari on my iPhone and suddenly I had the thought ‘maybe PlayScore 2 will play IMSLP music for me’.
+So I tapped the export econ and there was the option ‘Copy to PlayScore 2”.

 As soon as I tapped the option up comes PlayScore 2 showing thumbnails of all the IMSLP score I want to listen to.
 Just to try it out I selected the first three.
 In 5 seconds I was listening to an IMSLP score.